rajak7549/Resume/README.md

 # Resume
-This is my First resume  which i make with the help on HTML during  web development ciurse
+This is my First resume  which i make with the help on HTML during  web development course